British Sign Language 2 (Near Beginners)

 Programme listed is indicative only, and may be subject to modification.

-The course is taught by Ms Angel Louis.
+British Sign Language 1 is taught by Angel Louis.

 All our online courses are taught live which means you will be taught alongside other students on the course by a tutor at a specific time.
 To take part in the course you must be able to attend the online session at the time stated for the course description.